joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-drawing-fill.md

 <div>

 When you use a shader to create a drawing fill, you use the drawing api methods to create a vector shape.
-The shader’s output is used to fill in the shape, in the same way that any bitmap image can be used as a bitmap fill with the drawing api.
-To create a shader fill, at the point in your code at which you want to start drawing the shape, call the Graphics object’s `beginShaderFill()` method.
+The shader's output is used to fill in the shape, in the same way that any bitmap image can be used as a bitmap fill with the drawing api.
+To create a shader fill, at the point in your code at which you want to start drawing the shape, call the Graphics object's `beginShaderFill()` method.
 Pass the Shader object as the first argument to the `beginShaderFill()` method, as shown in this listing: